drighelli/BBCC.OSCA/README.md

 In particular, participants will learn:

-* How to access publicly available data, such as those from the Human Cell Atlas.
 * How to perform data exploration, normalization, and dimensionality reduction.
 * How to identify cell types/states and marker genes.
 * How to correct for batch effects and integrate multiple samples.
+(TBD)
 * How to perform differential expression and differential abundance analysis between conditions.
-* How to work with large out-of-memory datasets.
+(TBD)

 ## Time outline